lebigot/realtime_annotate/README.rst

 the user's annotation time stamps.

 When going through an existing annotated event, existing **annotations scroll on screen**.
-The user can thus see existing annotations, and conveniently add only annotations that were not already entered, *without having to check time stamps themselves*.
-The program thus frees the user from inner monologues like this one:
+An upcoming annotation is *highlighted for one second* before is scrolls down to the list of previous annotations: the user does not have to check the timer in order to see whether he has already entered some annotation).
+The user is thus freed from managing time and time stamps.
+There should be no more inner monologues like this one:

 - *Did I already indicate that the melody is good, here?*
 - *Let me check the timer…*